Regulations and Procedures for All Graduate Students

 W (“Late Drop with Approval”)

 An undergraduate student who receives approval from the Committee on Examinations and Standing to drop a course after the designated drop deadline will receive a grade of “W” for that course.
-A graduate student may petition in writing to the dean of graduate and postdoctoral studies to drop a course after the designated drop deadline.
+A graduate student may petition in writing to the dean of graduate and postdoctoral studies to drop a course after the designated drop deadline and before the last day of courses.
 Graduate students who receive approval from the dean of graduate and postdoctoral studies will receive a grade of “W” for that course.
-When requests for late drops are denied by the committee (for undergraduates) or by the dean of graduate and postdoctoral studies (for graduates), the Office of the Registrar records the submitted grade.
+When requests for late drops are denied by the committee (for undergraduates) or by the dean of graduate and postdoctoral studies (for graduates), the Office of the Registrar records the instructor-submitted grade.

 Grade Points

-To compute grade point average, letter grades are assigned numeric values as follows:
+To compute grade point average, letter grades are assigned numeric values as follows1:

 Letter Grade Numeric Value